San Francisco garter snake: Outlook for this subspecies

 Many of the factors that led to the listing of the San Francisco garter snake in 1967 continue to affect the subspecies.
-These environmental elements include loss of habitat from agricultural, commercial and urban development, as well as collection by reptile fanciers and breeders.
+These environmental elements include loss of habitat from agricultural development, urban development, saltwater intrusion from the ocean, reduction in prey availability, as well as collection by reptile fanciers and breeders.
 Collection of these endangered animals by private citizens remains illegal.

+In popular culture

+In 2023 the San Francisco garter snake was featured on a United States Postal Service Forever stamp as part of the Endangered Species set, based on a photograph from Joel Sartore's Photo Ark.
+The stamp was dedicated at a ceremony at the National Grasslands Visitor Center in Wall, South Dakota.